mayasharma2110/Keep-Riding/README.md

     * When the form is submitted successfully the user is taken to another page that confirms their message has been received.

   * As a returning user, I want to find out where I can follow the riding school on social media platforms.
     * Social media links are displayed in the footer of each page.
+The footer uses icons which are widely used across the internet so the user will be familiar with what they mean.
     * The footer fills the full width of the device screen, is the same on all 3 pages and placed at the bottom of each page.
     * The links open in a new tab so that the user can view these social media accounts and follow/like the school, while remaining on the original website.